West Nickel Mines School shooting

 The emphasis on forgiveness and reconciliation in the Amish community's response was widely discussed by the national media.
 The West Nickel Mines School was later demolished, and a new one-room schoolhouse, the New Hope School, was built at another location.
-It is the worst school shooting in Pennsylvania history.
+It is the deadliest school shooting in Pennsylvania history.

 Incident

 Roberts backed a pickup truck to the front of the Amish schoolhouse and entered it at approximately 10:25a.m.
 EDT, soon after the children had returned from recess.
 He asked the teacher, Emma Mae Zook, and the students if they had seen a missing clevis pin on the road.
 Survivors said he mumbled his words and did not make direct eye contact.
 After they said they had not seen a clevis pin, he went back to his truck and reentered the school holding a Springfield Armory XD 9mm handgun.
 He ordered the boys to help him carry items from the truck into the classroom.
 Zook and her mother, who was visiting, took this opportunity to escape and run toward a nearby farm for help.
 Roberts saw them leave and ordered one of the boys to stop them, threatening to shoot everyone if they got away.

 They reached the farm, where they asked Amos Smoker to call 9-1-1.
 Meanwhile, the boys carried in lumber, a shotgun, a stun-gun, wires, chains, nails, tools, a small bag, and a wooden board with multiple sets of metal eyehooks.
 The bag held a change of clothes, toilet paper, candles, and flexible plastic ties.
 Using wooden boards, Roberts barricaded the front door.